 3) Get up early in the morning – Apply, connect via email and call when you have the number.
 It is appreciated and shows that you really want to work.
 It also helps to get into the habit because office starts at 8 am or earlier and ends by 5 pm or earlier.
 So you will be in the groove when in New Zealand:)

-Also check the skill sets that are in the skill shortage list (ref: skillshortages.immigration.govt.nz/), don’t give up hope.
+Also check the skill sets that are in the Skill Shortage list, don’t give up hope.

 The journey is not easy as agencies make it sound.
 You may have received calls saying “Sir/Madam, you qualify for New Zealand or Australia and you can get a work visa or permanent residence through us.”

-They have not assessed your educational qualification, experience level and skill match with the skills required in New Zealand/Australia so it is a shot in the dark.
+They have not assessed your educational qualification, experience level and skill match with the skills required in New Zealand/Australia.